SamBkamp/Aladdin/README.md

 a CLI twitch bot written in c.
 This bot is a way for you to interface with your twitch chat and also have chat commands and ban lists, all packed neatly into a single executable.

-**Warning: this bot is not yet SSL encrypted, This means that your oauth key will be sent in plain text over the network.
-So, please don't use this bot on public networks until SSL is implemented.**

 ## Features
 This bot has two main features; Chat commands and ban words.
 The chat commands are a way for you as a streamer to program the bot to respond to twitch chat with automated messages, see the Commands section for more.
 The other feature is the ban words, this is a way for you to create a list that, if anyone says these words in your twitch chat, the bot will automatically time them out for 60 seconds.
 See more at the Commands section.